Category: Indigenous fire use

 Native plants and animals have a right to be left alone.

 In Pursuit of Logic: Part IV of V Native plants and animals have a right to be left alone.
 Left alone, Nature is beautiful, as it has been for millions of years.
 Without us.
-A fair number of people are threatened by that independence.… Continue Reading “Native plants and animals have a right to be left alone.”
+Many are threatened by that independence.
+Long before hominids diverged… Continue Reading “Native plants and animals have a right to be left alone.”

 We’re getting ‘Indigenous’ controlled burning all wrong